-Make sure you have the basic hardware and software required to run this simulation.
+Make sure you have the basic hardware and software required to run the DeskTop Drag or the DragSim.

-- An (IBMTM compatible) PC with a CD-ROM drive. - 32MB of RAM (random access memory) for Windows95/98/Me; 256MB for Windows2000/XP and 512MB for Vista. - Windows95/98/Me or Windows 2000/XP or Windows Vista - A video system capable of at least 800 x 600 resolution).
-Recommend 1024 x 768 or higher to optimize screen display of engine components and performance analysis graphics. - A fast system processor (1GHz or faster) will improve processing speeds; especially helpful for Iterative analysis.
-However, DynoSim5 will operate on any Windows95/98/Me/NT/2000/XP or Vista system, regardless of processor. - A mouse. - Any Windows compatible printer (to obtain dyno-test printouts).
+- An IBM compatible PC with a CD-ROM drive. - 64MB of RAM (random access memory) for Windows95/98/Me/NT; 128MB for Windows2000/XP. - Windows95/98/Me or Windows NT/2000/XP (NT version 4.0 with SP6 or later) - A video system capable of at least VGA (800 x 600 resolution).
+Recommend 1024 x 768 or higher to optimize screen display of engine components and performance analysis graphics. - The DragSim will operate on any Windows95/98/Me/NT/2000/XP system, regardless of processor speed, however, a fast system processor (1GHz or faster) will improve processing speeds; especially helpful for Iterative analysis. - A mouse. - Any Windows compatible printer (to obtain vehicle-test printouts).